-The Company generates nearly all of its revenue from product sales directly to patients in the United States and to clinics in Canada.
-Revenue from product sales is recognized at a point in time when the performance obligation is satisfied upon delivery of the product.
+The Company generates nearly all revenue from product sales directly to patients, its e-commerce partner in the United States and to clinics in Canada.
+Revenue from product sales is recognized at a point in time as the performance obligation is satisfied and when the customer obtains control of the product at the established transaction price.
 Taxes that the Company collects concurrent with revenue-producing activities are excluded from revenue.

-The Company requires customers in the United States to prepay the full product selling price, net of cash discount, prior to shipment.
+The Company requires some customers in the United States to prepay the full product selling price, net of cash discount, prior to shipment.
 The Company records a contract liability for any customer prepayment received for which delivery had not yet occurred as of the end of the period.